openrs2/openrs2-natives/README.md

 Run `mvn verify` to build the code and package it.

+## Performing a release

+This works slightly differently to a standard Maven release as it must be performed manually for each operating system and architecture.

+First prepare the release to create the tag:

+    mvn -Dmac,unix,windows release:prepare

+The temporary release files may then be deleted:

+    mvn -Dmac,unix,windows release:clean

+On each operating system and architecture, checkout the new tag and manually deploy the release:

+    mvn -Prelease <optional flags for cross-compilation> clean deploy

 ## License

 All code and data is licensed under version 3.0 (and only version 3.0) of the